qt-creator/qt-creator/README.md

     * jom
 * On Mac OS X: latest Xcode
 * On Linux: g++ 4.7 or later
+* LLVM 3.8.0 or later for the Clang Code Model

 The installed toolchains have to match the one Qt was compiled with.